alexdiwa/cocobuds/README.md

 ### User Stories ###

+* As Chris, I want to have a profile that showcases my skills, so that others know what I can offer to teach and exchange.
+* As Chloe, I want to find other users close to me, so that I can meet up with them in person easily.
-* As a developer/designer, I want to be able to learn from someone face to face.
+* As Cate, I want to find other users who have specific skills, so that I can choose who to learn with.
+* As Connor, I want to keep track of users I like, so that I can find them again later with ease.
-* As a developer/designer, I want to give back to the community by sharing my skills.
+* As Candice, I want to see who has followed or favourited me back, so that it's easier to 'break the ice'.
-* As a developer/designer, I want to be able to find others easily so I can learn from them.
+* As Carmen, I want to be able to initiate a conversation online in a way that's not intimidating, so that it's easier to arrange to meet in person.
-* As a developer/designer, I want to be able to contact someone with skills I want to learn in a way that isn't awkward or intimidating.
+* As Carlos, I want to offer to teach skills in exchange for other peoples', so that I can give back to my community.
+* As Calum, I want to learn from someone face-to-face, so that I can develop a well-rounded skill set.
+* As Christine, I want to meet new people interested in similar things to me, so that I can expand my personal and professional network.

 ### Flow Diagram ###